Introducer of Ambassadors: The ceremony today

-On the day agreed upon for the delivery of the letters, a ministry's official again picks up the ambassador and accompanies him to the Santa Cruz Palace, where he is received at the Ambassadors' Hall by senior diplomatic officials.
-After a meeting with high-ranking officials from the ministry, the carriages and honor guard, led by the Royal Guard, await him upon his departure, escorting him to the palace.
+On the day agreed upon for the delivery of the letters, a ministry official again picks up the ambassador and accompanies them to the Santa Cruz Palace, where they are received at the Ambassadors' Hall by senior diplomatic officials.
+After a meeting with high-ranking officials from the ministry, the carriages and honor guard, led by the Royal Guard, await them upon their departure, escorting them to the palace.
 All personnel wear uniforms from the reign of Charles III.
 He is received with honors and the playing of his national anthem in the Plaza de la Armería.

 At the entrance to the palace, he is greeted by the introducer of ambassadors, who guides him to the Official Chamber of the Royal Palace and announces him before the Sovereign.
 The ambassador then bows first at the entrance and again in front of the monarch.
-Without a speech (although he may introduce himself), he hands over his credentials, which the king in turn gives to the foreign minister.
+Without a speech (although a brief self-introduction may be made), the diplomat hands over the credentials, which the king in turn gives to the foreign minister.
 After introducing the rest of the delegation accompanying the ambassador to the monarch, the ambassador is invited to a private audience in the Nuncio's Room, accompanied by the foreign minister.
-Finally, the ambassador is honorably dismissed from the palace, returning to his embassy using his own means.
+Finally, the ambassador is honorably dismissed from the palace, returning to the embassy using their own means.